usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/Sprint-4/Conducting Effective Market Research.md

 After completing this module, you should be able to:

 * Discuss why pre-solicitation communication with offerors is essential in acquiring digital services.
 * Describe ways you can communicate effectively with potential vendors before solicitation of digital services.
 * Identify best practices for responsible pre-solicitation communication when procuring digital services.

 ---
 ## Acquisition Process Myths

 To alleviate some of these concerns and encourage agencies to pursue all legitimate avenues of communication, the Office of Federal Procurement Policy (OFPP) developed two memoranda addressing 10 government and eight vendor “myths” regarding the acquisition process.
 Review these lists before you dig into this module, and then keep them in mind as you move forward.
 Many of the myths deal with responsible pre-solicitation (the focus of this module), but others apply to other phases in the acquisition lifecycle.
-Do your part as an acquisition myth-buster\!
+Do your part as an acquisition myth-buster!

 ### Government Myths